Issue of Sweat Equity Shares

 - It’s a method of reward that is more than any sitting fee to independent directors who, through impressive actions help the company grow to an even higher level.

-Different types of businesses issue of Sweat Equity shares such as one person Company, Private or Public Companies, Section 8 Companies, etc. If you’re looking for additional information about the same you can contact Odint Consultancy.
+Different types of businesses issue of Sweat Equity shares such as one person Company, Private or Public Companies, Section 8 Companies, etc. If you’re looking for additional information about the same you can contact Odint Consulting.

 Penalties for breaches related to Share Certificate.
 Each officer who defaults from that company will be punished with an amount of at least 10000 rupees.
-It can be increased up to 1 lakh rupees.
+It can be increased up to 1 lakh rupees

 Equity shares that are given to directors and employees will be locked in for a period that is three years from the date they were allotted.